khalid-hussain/shaheen/chap16.md

 thousand while the number of those killed were four times more.

 The victorious army offered its Fajr prayers at the banks of the river Genil.
-On Moosa's insistence, Badr Bin Mughira performed the duty of leading the prayers.
+On Moosa's insistence, Badr bin Mughira performed the duty of leading the prayers.
 After prayers, this was his brief supplication, "O Giver of reward and punishment!
 Grant us the iman of our ancestors.
 Let our heads not be bowed in front of anyone but You!
 Grant us the guidance to submit to You and grant us the courage to die for the sake of the religion of our beloved Nabi (Peace be upon him).
 Aameen!"

-After the supplication, Badr Bin Mughira stood silently for a while.
+After the supplication, Badr bin Mughira stood silently for a while.
 The mujahids of the valley of the falcon were looking at their leader with pride and the glances of the people of Granada were filled with love, respect and gratitude towards their benefactor.
-Badr Bin Mughira said:
+Badr bin Mughira said:

 "My dear elders and brothers!
 Congratulations on this glorious victory but don't think that you have gotten rid of the dangers to come after winning this